-The History Museum Barcelona boasts over 2000 years of history and gives a fascinating look at the very beginnings of the city.
-It is a must for anyone interested in finding out more about Barcelona’s history and the origins of the city.
+The MUHBA or History Museum Barcelona boasts about over 2000 years of history of the city, and gives a fascinating look at its very origins.
+In the same vein, it is a museum for anyone who is interested in finding out more about Barcelona’s history and the beginnins of the city overall.

-The museum is located on Plaça del Rei in Barri Gòtic, but also has seperate buildings which you can visit in the same tour.
-The tour starts off in the basement of Casa Clariana Padellàs where you can walk through the Roman ruins of the city of Barcino dating back to 10BC.
-These ruins cover an extensive area of 4000m2 which go as far as the Cathedral.
+Moreover, the museum is on Plaça del Rei, in the famous Barri Gòtic.
+But also has other parallel buildings which you can visit in the same tour.
+The starting point of the tour is off in the basement of Casa Clariana Padellàs; where you can walk through the Roman ruins of the city of Barcino dating back to 10BC.
+These ruins cover an extensive area of 4000m2, which go as far as the Cathedral.
 You can also see various objects and videos to better understand daily life in the Roman city.

 Find your accommodation now!

 The tour then takes you back up to the Palau Reial Major.
 Moreover, this is where you can view exhibitions on the city during the Middle Ages.
 It subsequently concludes with a visit to St Agatha Chapel and Tinell Hall; which is said to have been where Christopher Columbus first reported his discovery of America to King Ferdinand and Queen Isabella.

 The Barcelona History Museum aims to be a new concept of museum; distributed throughout the city and with numerous venues that help to explain the history of Barcelona, articulating between the historical and heritage story of the city in the urban environments where it has developed:

 - Plaça del Rei, the Door of the Sea